 The National Association of Broadcasters, in an e-mailed statement, said it disagrees with the FCC’s move.

 “By forcing broadcasters to be the only medium to disclose on the Internet our political advertising rates, the FCC jeopardizes the competitive standing of stations,” said Dennis Wharton, a spokesman for the Washington-based trade group.
 Members include the Walt Disney Co.
-(DIS)’s ABC, News Corp.
-(NWSA)’s Fox, Comcast Corp.
-(CMCSA)’s NBC and CBS Corp.
-(CBS)
+(DIS:US)’s ABC, News Corp.
+(NWSA:US)’s Fox, Comcast Corp.
+(CMCSA:US)’s NBC and CBS Corp.
+(CBS:US)